I got my first challenging Comment just now - on YouTube - where I happen to be enjoying a bit of momentum.

 v=RApN8veicPI&t=0s.
 In the video - the show host lures England's foremost Crystal proponent into an embarrassing revelation that she cannot tell the difference between her positive-energy crystal-in-a-pouch, and the other five randomly packed pouches - which happen to contain rat poison instead.

-Plenty of folks pile on through the Comments, trashing Crystal lovers, using various levels of insult.
+Plenty of folks pile on through the Comments, trashing Crystal lovers, using various levels of vitriol.

-Fortunately (my friend) - you were "merely" dismissive - I can handle that.
+Fortunately (my friend) - you were "merely" dismissive - I can handle that better (for some reason).

 For starters, I don't think James Randi "destroys" my belief system any more than you do.
 Simply asserting that I "don't know what I'm talking about" doesn't make it so.
 It's funny though, coming from an anonymous stranger, who doesn't even know me.

 Your assumptions says more about you than they do about me.
 I would never presume to chime in on someone else's Channel, disregarding their life's work (whatever their field).
+It just ain't right.
 It just ain't respectful.

 I've bought and sold Crystals for 30 years.
-I have a huge collection, dwarfed by specimens I've got For Sale.
+I have a huge collection, dwarfed by the many more specimens I've got For Sale.
 I've viewed, chosen, and passed along literally thousands of rocks.
 That, plus my higher inspirations (we won't even get into) are my qualifying credentials.
 Add to that a few decades of working with people in a wellness and educational capacity.
-I'd like to think I'm no slouch or poser.
+I'd like to think I'm no slouch or poser in the field.

-Credentials don't necessarily impress me - your Commentary is worth addressing regardless of yours - so here goes...
+Credentials don't necessarily impress me - your Commentary is worth addressing regardless of yours, on its own "merits" - so here goes...

 I don't need Science to validate my own experience or belief systems.
 I'm not building a highway or a medical system for general use.
 What I'm offering is of interest to a niche group of very interested seekers.
-I know what I know, and other enjoy traveling with me on this path, who are you to try to take it away from us?
+I know what I know, and others enjoy traveling with me on this path.
+Who are you to try to take it away from us?

-The Crystal lady in the video you reference expects - wrongly - that her Crystal will remain identifiable in a "double blind" test (while hidden in its pouch among "imposters").
-I could have told her that was not going to go well.
+The Crystal lady in the video you reference expects - wrongly - that her Crystal will remain identifiable in a "double blind" test (while hidden in its pouch among toxic imposters).
+I could have told her - and she should have known - that was not going to go well.
 I would never subject myself to such a silly debunking experiment.

 Stick to your knitting, your field of expertise, run in your own field instead of crawling in another's.

-Science does require that results be duplicated every time, in controlled experiments (understandably!).
+Science does require that results be duplicated every time, in controlled experiments (and understandably so!).
 Working with Crystals is not Science.
 The rules, results and expectations are very different.
-I've never claimed it to be Scientific - nor even what some would call a "pseudoscience" - as some others might call it.
+I've never claimed it to be Scientific - nor even what some would call a "pseudoscience" - as some others might call it (because some Crystal maven do assert that it's all - somehow - science based).

 You (and my other readers) may enjoy my own video "Are Crystals Mumbo Jumbo?" which is linked right here: https://youtu.be/0qRE1twnjKg...have a look, if you can.